 Skip to main content

-The Movement Peer Educators is a student-led organization housed within the NC State Women’s Center.
+MVMT Peer Educators is a student-led organization housed within the NC State Women’s Center.
 We host weekly meetings and participate in, and host, larger events throughout the year.
-Our mission statement is to educate and expand knowledge on the topic of interpersonal violence on NC State’s campus (and beyond!) and support survivors of IPV through weekly meetings, educational presentations, and expressive workshops.
+Our mission statement is to educate and expand knowledge on the topic of interpersonal violence (IPV) on NC State’s campus (and beyond!) and support survivors of IPV through weekly meetings, educational presentations, and expressive workshops.

 Request a Workshop